 Remember that this is your vote - so keep it to yourself!

-IF YOU REQUIRE A POSTAL VOTE FOR THE POLICE AND CRIME COMMISSIONER ELECTION ON THURSDAY, 5TH MAY 2016, PLEASE NOTE THAT ANY APPLICATION MUST BE RECEIVED BY THIS OFFICE BY 5PM, TUESDAY, 19TH APRIL 2016.
+IF YOU REQUIRE A POSTAL VOTE FOR THE UK PARLIAMENTARY (GENERAL) ELECTION ON THURSDAY 8 JUNE 2017, PLEASE NOTE THAT ANY APPLICATIONS MUST BE RECEIVED BY THIS OFFICE BY 5PM ON TUESDAY 23 MAY 2017.

 Absent vote refresh